RunKingProgram/GRAMMAR-Lambda/README.md

 ```
 #### Arguments
 #### filename
-An object class of character: the filename before the suffix of plink files.
-The three plink file must have a same filename, for example, “filename.bed”, “filename.bim” and “filename.bam”.<br>
+An object class of character: the filename of PLINK BED files.
+The three PLINK files must have the same filename, for example, “filename.bed”, “filename.bim” and “filename.bam”.<br>
 #### nsmar
 An optional numeric for the number of sampling markers.
 If this is unset, the “nsmar” default is 5,000.<br>
 #### msampling
 logicals.
 If FLASE, entire markers will be used to calculate GRM.
-If this is unset or for large scale dataset, the “msampling” default is TURE.
+If this is unset, the “msampling” default is TURE.
+This argument is not suitable for large scale dataset.

 ### 3.2 Grammar function
 #### Usage